-This Quarterly Report on Form 10-Q (this "Quarterly Report") contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that involve substantial risks and uncertainties.
+This Annual Report on Form 10-K (this Annual Report) contains forward-looking statements that involve risks and uncertainties.
 We make such forward-looking statements pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and other federal securities laws.
-All statements other than statements of historical facts contained in this Quarterly Report are forward-looking statements, which speak only as of the date they are made and are not guarantees of future performance.
-In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "continue," "consider," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would" or the negative or plural of these words or other comparable terminology.
+All statements other than statements of historical facts contained in this Annual Report are forward-looking statements, which speak only as of the date they are made and are not guarantees of future performance.
+In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would," or the negative or plural of these words or other comparable terminology.
 These forward-looking statements generally relate to future events or our future financial or operating results and may include, but are not limited to, statements about:

-- our plans to research, develop and commercialize our product candidates; - the initiation, progress, success, cost and timing of our clinical trials and product development activities; - the therapeutic potential of our product candidates, and the disease indications for which we intend to develop our product candidates; - our ability and timing to advance our product candidates into, and to successfully initiate, conduct, enroll and complete, clinical trials; - our ability to manufacture our product candidates for clinical development and, if approved, for commercialization, and the timing and costs of such manufacture; - the performance of third parties in connection with the development and manufacture of our product candidates, including third parties conducting our clinical trials as well as third-party suppliers and manufacturers; - our ability to obtain funding for our operations, including funding necessary to initiate and complete clinical trials of our product candidates; - the size and growth of the potential markets for our product candidates and our ability to serve those markets; - the potential scope, duration and value of our intellectual property rights; - our ability, and the ability of our licensors, to obtain, maintain, defend and enforce intellectual property rights protecting our product candidates, and our ability to develop and commercialize our product candidates without infringing the proprietary rights of third parties; - our ability to recruit and retain key personnel; - the effects on our operations of general political and economic conditions, including the COVID-19 pandemic, the invasion of Ukraine by Russia, economic slowdowns, recessions or market corrections, inflation, rising interest rates and tightening of credit markets resulting from the pandemic, the conflict in Ukraine or another cause; and - · other risks and uncertainties, including those described under Part II, Item 1A, "Risk Factors" of this Quarterly Report.
+- our plans to research, develop and commercialize our product candidates; - the initiation, progress, success, cost and timing of our clinical trials and product development activities; - the therapeutic potential of our product candidates, and the disease indications for which we intend to develop our product candidates; - our ability and timing to advance our product candidates into, and to successfully initiate, conduct, enroll and complete, clinical trials; - our ability to manufacture our product candidates for clinical development and, if approved, for commercialization, and the timing and costs of such manufacture: - the performance of third parties in connection with the development and manufacture of our product candidates, including third parties conducting our clinical trials as well as third-party suppliers and manufacturers; - our ability to obtain funding for our operations, including funding necessary to initiate and complete clinical trials of our product candidates; - the size and growth of the potential markets for our product candidates and our ability to serve those markets; - the potential scope, duration and value of our intellectual property rights; - our ability, and the ability of our licensors, to obtain, maintain, defend and enforce intellectual property rights protecting our product candidates, and our ability to develop and commercialize our product candidates without infringing the proprietary rights of third parties; - our ability to recruit and retain key personnel; - the effects on our operations of general political and economic conditions, including the COVID-19 pandemic, the invasion of Ukraine by Russia, economic slowdowns, recessions or market corrections, inflation, rising interest rates and tightening of credit markets resulting from the pandemic, the conflict in Ukraine or another cause; and - · other risks and uncertainties, including those described under Part II, Item 1A, "Risk Factors" of this Annual Report.

-Any forward-looking statements in this Quarterly Report reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
-Factors that may cause actual results to differ materially from current expectations include, among other things, those listed under Part II, Item 1A, "Risk Factors" of this Quarterly Report.
-Given these uncertainties, you should not place undue reliance on these forward-looking statements or rely on forward-looking statements as predictions of future events.
+Any forward-looking statements in this Annual Report reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
+Factors that may cause actual results to differ materially from current expectations include, among other things, those listed under Part I, Item 1A, "Risk Factors" of this Annual Report.
+Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.